-Social awareness
+Social involvement

 International Justice Mission

 Although we do not operate globally, we choose to support the International Justice Mission (IJM).
-A non-profit organization that uses the principle of solving contemporary slavery from regional field offices, in collaboration with local authorities.
+A non-profit organization that uses the principle of solving modern slavery from regional field offices, in collaboration with local authorities.

-- To have perpetrators brought to justice
+• To bring perpetrators to justice

 Hockey club Hattem